 ANCIA was recently selected as the feature group for the 2017 American Composers Forum Showcase Concert.
 ANCIA is frequently featured on National Public Radio’s Performance Today, Minnesota Public Radio’s Regional Spotlight,and Wisconsin Public Radio’s Live at the Chazen.
 Recent concert highlights include the Concrete and Grass Festival, the Twin Cities Winter Jazz Festival and “Rock the Ordway,” the opening concerts in the new hall at the Ordway Center for the Performing Arts in St. Paul, MN.
 ANCIA has been featured in concerto performances performing Philip Glass’ Concerto for Saxophone Quartet with the Wayzata Symphony Orchestra, and William Bolcom’s Concerto Grosso with the Bloomington Symphony.

 ANCIA has been the recipient of numerous national, regional, and local grants and awards, including recent awards from the Minnesota Arts and Cultural Heritage Fund and Metropolitan Regional Arts Council Community Arts grants annually from 2012-2018.
 ANCIA has collaborated with composers through Society of Composers, Meet the Composer, American Composers Forum, and THE Commission Project.

-Individually, ANCIA members are active soloists, chamber musicians, and professional saxophonists in a broad range of musical genres, including work in classical chamber, orchestral, jazz, national touring Broadway productions, and contemporary popular idioms.
-ANCIA members hold degrees from Eastman School of Music, Indiana University, Ithaca College, New England Conservatory of Music, Northwestern University, Indiana University, and St. Olaf College.
-As dedicated teachers, ANCIA members serve as saxophone artist-teachers at Augsburg College, University of Wisconsin-River Falls, and University of Wisconsin-Whitewater, and have presented masterclasses, workshops, and educational performances in the USA, Europe and Asia.
+Individually, ANCIA members are active soloists, chamber musicians, and professional saxophonists in a broad range of musical genres, including work in classical chamber, orchestral, jazz, and contemporary popular idioms.
+ANCIA members hold degrees from Eastman School of Music, University of Minnesota, Ithaca College, New England Conservatory of Music, Northwestern University, University of Wisconsin-Eau Claire, Kansas State University, and St. Olaf College.
+As dedicated teachers, ANCIA members serve as saxophone artist-teachers at Augsburg College, University of Wisconsin-Whitewater, and McNeese State University and have presented masterclasses, workshops, and educational performances in the USA, Europe and Asia.

-ANCIA members are: Matthew Sintchak, soprano saxophone; Joan Hutton, alto saxophone; *David Milne, tenor saxophone; Angela Wyatt, baritone saxophone.
+ANCIA members are: Matthew Sintchak, soprano saxophone; Joan Hutton, alto saxophone; Benjamin Cold, tenor saxophone; Angela Wyatt, baritone saxophone.

 Download Bio: Ancia Bio